JeromeSchmied/crablit/README.md

 -   See [images for more](examples/img)!
 -   It takes a source text file with deck of cards: .tsv, .csv or .txt.
 See [examples](https://github.com/JeromeSchmied/crablit/tree/main/examples).
 -   Stores them in a vector.
--   Asks them until you know all well (currently only till you guess them right once).
+-   Asks them until you know all well: guessed 4 times correctly.

 ## Notes

 -   I'm only learning Rust at the moment, so code quality might not be outstanding.
--   Flashcards, TUI, GUI, Website are coming, but it takes time.
+-   TUI, GUI, Website are coming, but it takes time.
 -   Any bugs, questions, feature requests shall be reported to [github](https://github.com/JeromeSchmied/crablit/issues), or by [email](mailto:iitsnotme214@proton.me).
 -   To help with development, see [todos](TODO.md).